Can You Pay Off a credit card with another Credit card?

 How does a balance transfer work?

 Many credit card issuers provide special balance transfer deals to entice new customers.
-To pay off your balance within the promotional timeframe, a balance transfer is a great option.
+A balance transfer is a great option to pay off your balance within the promotional timeframe.

 What are the pros of paying a credit card bill with another credit card

-It’s possible to use a balance transfer to pay off your debt, but this option is not for everyone.
+Using a balance transfer to pay off your debt is possible, but this option is not for everyone.
 Let’s consider the pros and cons briefly:

 The major advantage of a transfer credit card with a 0% balance is the 0% introductory APR deal.
 During the promo time, all of the payments of your monthly bills will be applied to the principal amount.